skakau/my-ramblings/docs/Weekly Goals.md

 - Finish processing all old backlogs from disfunct teams
 - Start formulating a plan for CP 1 migration to be presented to tech group

 **Reflection on week**
+Finally met everyone and then at the same time cancelled all 1:1s.
+Looking at coming up with a new WoW for after the summer.

+Spent some time going through Clinician Core miro board to answer any open questions about work identified as ideal for the team to work on.
+This meant refining cost/effort benefits, impact on P/L etc.

+Started formalising how we want to present our business case for why we want to continue CP1 migration work.
+Not sure of the best strategy yet, maybe an ADR.
+Will bring it up more in following meetings with tech management.

+Started working on my career matrix to define what I actually do and areas to improve on.

+## W28 July 10 - July 14 2023
+On 🌴

+## W29 July 17 - July 21 2023
+**Goals**
+- Probably spend most of the week catching on last week
+- I have a lot of Workday tasks outstanding, so theres that
+- Prepare for off boarding/exit interviews.
+- Prepare for vacation of w30 and w31. ie Making sure everyone has everything they need.

+**Reflection on week**